ainvyu/p3-collab-compet/report.md

 # Ideas for Future Work

 * Implementation and try other algorithm (ex.
 PPO)
-* Reduce learning time by adjusting hyper parameters
+* Reduce learning time by more adjusting hyper parameters